ecridge/icetimer/README.md

 -------------

-Use the controls at the top of the program interface to enter session details and press 'START' to begin.
+Use the controls at the top of the program interface to enter session details and press `START` to begin.
 The background will turn amber to warn when there are 15 minutes left in the session and red when there are 5 minutes left.
-You can end the session by pressing 'END' in order to change the session details (e.g. if more teams arrive).
+You can end the session by pressing `END` in order to change the session details (e.g. if more teams arrive).

 The current game is highlighted in the match list and will respond to presses